rafeedm/twitterbot/README.md

 # Twitter weather bot

-When someone @'s the bot (@rafeedsbot) saying "Good Morning" the bot replies with the weather in the user's location (from user's bio).
+When someone @'s the bot (@rafeedsbot) saying "Good Morning" the bot replies with the weather at the user's location (from user's bio).

 ## Built with